Postgraduate Certificate in Mātauranga Māori and Indigenous Studies

 PGMMI821: Te Tapere nui ā Whatonga (30 credits)

-• Description: This paper provides a post-graduate level introduction to the various methods and genre of Māori storytelling.
+Description: This paper provides a post-graduate level introduction to the various methods and genre of Māori storytelling.
 This paper will also explore the origins and evolution of Māori storytelling and its importance to the identity of whānau, hapu and iwi.
 The paper familiarizes tauira with a range of Māori storytelling techniques, styles, mediums and language with the aim of developing an in-depth understanding of the skill set and knowledge base required to create pakiwaitara or pūrākau (Māori storytelling or narration).
 This paper will assist in developing the various genres of te reo pōhewa (creative language) and its application and significance to the art of Māori storytelling.

 PGMMI822: Mana Wahine Leadership (30 credits)

-• Description: This paper will undertake research where Māori women’s leadership contributes to Māori and Indigenous Peoples’ self-determination.
+Description: This paper will undertake research where Māori women’s leadership contributes to Māori and Indigenous Peoples’ self-determination.
 Mana Wāhine underpins Māori women’s leadership theories, principles and practices.
 ‘Herstories’ are used to examine Māori women’s discourses of mātauranga wāhine, tikanga Māori, the politics of difference and diverse realities that affirm Mana Wāhine leadership.

-PGMMI828: Research Methods and Methodologies (30 credits)
+PGMMI828: Research Methodologies and Methods (30 credits)

-• Description: This paper will prepare tauira for the research component required for further postgraduate study.
+Description: This paper will prepare tauira for the research component required for further postgraduate study.
 Tauira will become aware of a range of ethical considerations informing future projects of research they may undertake and will develop familiarity with associated research jargon.

 PGMMI829: Tā te Māori Rangahau Kōrero (30 credits)

 Description: Ko te ngako o te kaupapa nei he wānanga i ngā tūāhuatanga o te rangahau mō te hunga kei te tuhituhi ki te reo Māori, kei te whai hoki i te tirohanga Māori.
 Ka āta tirohia te āhua o ngā putunga rangahau a te Māori, mō te Māori anō, i tuhia ki te reo Māori, i whāi rānei i ngā tikanga a te Māori hei huarahi rangahau mā rātou e mārama ai te āhua o tā te Māori tāna rangahau kōrero.
 Ko te tikanga ia he āta wānanga i ngā whare kōrero, i ngā marae kōrero, i ngā pātaka kōrero o te Māori, ngā āhuatanga i kīia ai te Māori he iwi whai tikanga, he kawa anō ōna hei āhuatanga rangahau māna.
 Ka mutu ko te reo Māori te tāhuhu o te kaupapa nei.
-Māna e kōkiri, māna anō e hua ai te ora o te mātauranga, o te wānanga, o te rangahau ki te whai ao, ki
+Māna e kōkiri, māna anō e hua ai te ora o te mātauranga, o te wānanga, o te rangahau ki te whai ao, ki te ao mārama.
+Me mōhio ki te kōrero me te tuhituhi i roto i te reo Māori

 IHI805: Special Topic (30 credits)

-• Description: This course allows for a special area of study to be offered by a visiting lecturer or invited lecturer with a strong background in a given area of academic study.
+Description: This course allows for a special area of study to be offered by a visiting lecturer or invited lecturer with a strong background in a given area of academic study.
 The lecturers for this course will be suitably qualified to the level of Masters.
 The offering of this option will depend on the availability of visiting lecturers.
 The visiting lecturer will develop a course outline directly related to their academic area of expertise in consultation with a designated representation of Graduate studies staff.
 Consideration also will be given to areas of valid demand identified among Masters students.
 This paper is a flexible course drawing on the experience and knowledge base of a recognised lecturer.

 IHI806 Selected Topics (30 credit)

-• Description: This course enables students to study in-depth selected topics from the field of Indigenous Studies or Māori Studies through a programme of readings, seminars and directed research.
+Description: This course enables students to study in-depth selected topics from the field of Indigenous Studies or Māori Studies through a programme of readings, seminars and directed research.
 Students will be supervised by a lecturer in whose area they are studying.
 The student will produce a research-based project as part of their assessment.

-• Papers marked with * indicates students can choose to enrol in this paper as a single semester course full-time, or as a double semester course part-time.
+Papers marked with * indicates students can choose to enrol in this paper as a single semester course full-time, or as a double semester course part-time.

 Whakapā mai/Contact us

-Head of School - Professor Mera Penehira & International Programme Co-ordinator
+Head of School of Indigenous Graduate Studies & International Programme Co-ordinator

 Professor Alison Green